leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

      A **compartment** is a collection of related resources that can be accessed only by certain groups that an administrator has permitted your organization.

      To use Oracle Cloud Infrastructure, you must be given the required type of access in a policy written by an administrator, whether using the Console or the REST API with a software development kit (SDK) or a command-line interface (CLI), or some other tool.
-If you try to perform an action and receive a message that you don't have permission, or are unauthorized, then confirm with your tenancy administrator the type of access you've been granted and which Compartment you should work into.
+If you try to perform an action and receive a message that you don't have permission, or are unauthorized, then confirm with your tenancy administrator the type of access you've been granted and in which Compartment.

      For administrators: The policy in "Let database admins manage DB systems" lets the specified group do everything with databases and related database resources.